fast-iota/pacsys/README.md

 ## About

 ACNET (Accelerator Control NETwork) is the control system used at Fermilab's particle accelerators.
-PACSys provides a simple Python interface to read, write, and stream ACNET data without needing to understand the underlying protocols.
+PACSys provides a simple Python interface to interact with ACNET data without needing to understand the underlying protocols.

 ## Features